Velomotion logo Velomotion small logo

 Market: Bang in Koblenz – Canyon expands its range of road bikes with disc brakes to the entire product range.
 For 2017 there will be 21 disc models, from the aero bike to the Canyon Ultimate CF SLX Disc.
 At the same time, however, the existing rim brake models will be retained.

-The topic of disc brakes on racing bikes was probably one the Topics of this year, not only in relation to professionals and UCI, but also among manufacturers and hobby riders.
+The topic of disc brakes on racing bikes was probably one is Topics of this year, not only in relation to professionals and UCI, but also among manufacturers and hobby riders.
 Numerous manufacturers already presented the disc models of their proven rim brake wheels in the spring, while a few others handed in the new wheels drop by drop over the course of the season.
 Not so at the Koblenz direct mailer Canyon – it was almost uncanny how calmly the topic was dealt with there.
 In the first half of the season, you could see photos on Twitter where a Movistar or Katusha pro had a prototype with disc brakes under their butt.
 But with regard to series production, market launch and end users, they were calm and deliberately relaxed.

 The first harbinger of Canyon's disc brake avalanche was the new endurance bike Endurace CF SLX, which was already able to offer disc brake variants when it was presented a few months ago.
 Of course, this was not surprising, also because the hydraulic stoppers in the endurance area experienced and still experience a much broader acceptance than elsewhere on the road.